-Cricket saw its seed being sown on 15th March 1877, when the first test match was played between Australia and England.
-In white trousers and shirts, the batsmen were asked to face the harrows of fast bowling without helmets and the pads were strapped more to placate the heart than to protect the leg.
+Before we talk about cricket technologies, cricket saw its seed being sown on 15th March 1877.
+That is when the first test match was played between Australia and England.
+In white trousers and shirts, the batsmen were asked to face the harrows of fast bowling without helmets.
+The pads were strapped more to placate the heart than to protect the leg.
 Since then, this lady, we ascribe as the gentlemen’s game has pervaded throughout the world.

 Commercialization has courted money in preponderance, which has paved the way for mass broadcasting, better equipment, world-class facilities and complete globalization of the sport.
 Another important facet that has adorned this game is technology.
 Technology has played a huge role in removing fallibilities, assuage ambiguities and escalate the overall viewing experience of the game.

 Let’s look at the top 5 technologies in the game of cricket:

 #1.
 Hawk Eye: